TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

     enable Volume in Layout 2 with [Cfg][Vol].
 The Volume Up/Dwn keys will show in Layouts 3, and 4 (and 2), but not in Layout 1.
 (O) *ma*n with n = 0-9 or *ma* with no number added.
 Load Symbol set 0-9.
-You can now use up to 1080 Special Symbols (Math and Greek etc).
+You can now use up to 1080 Special Symbols
+    (Math and Greek etc).
 Load symbol set 0-9 using *ma*0-9 or by using the [Load] key in the Symbols page - if the file Math0 to Math9 exists on the SDCard it is loaded as the current symbol set.
 Read mathKeys.h for more instructions - you can use *ma* with no number added to save the 3 Math Arrays in mathKeys.h to the SDCard as file MathX.
+(P) *md* - Direct Mode (Blue D indicator in MacroEditor), accessed via *md* to switch on.
+To switch off press [*Cm] key.
+    Use direct mode by pressing any character then press [EXE] to send it to PC.
+(Q) Backup and Restore files on Flash memory to SDCard.
+    *c1* = copy all Flash Files to folder Flash on SDCard.
+    *c2* = copy files in SDcard folder Flash to root of Flash memory i.e. restore previously copied Flash files.

 ------------------------------------------------------------------------------------------------------------------------
 Symbols-SpecialChar-Math-Greek-Algebra Keyboard: